#9 Reasons why most Indians do not invest in stocks:

 Investing in a land in your village, or buying gold jewelry form your local jeweler shop seems simple compared to opening a trading account which will further require the access to internet, computers etc. The natural tendency of Indians towards physicals assets is a big rationale for poor participation in the stock market.

-There are many people who enters the market just to try their luck.
+There are many people who enter the market just to try their luck.
 Once these people lose money in stocks, they practically leave the market forever.
 These inappropriate ways of investing reduce the total number of active investors/traders in India.

 Although, there are few other reasons also like lack of accessibility, low earning of people, volatility etc, however, the main points are covered in the post.